eggerino/ninety-nine-fsharp-problems/README.md

 > F# solutions to the [99 OCaml problemes](https://ocaml.org/exercises)

-The site got updated and at the point of solving *only* 87 problems.
+The site got updated and at the point of solving had *only* 87 problems.

 ## Usage